-- (a) The approved code of practice for the Management and Removal of Asbestos and the Health and Safety at Work (Asbestos) Regulations 2016 shall be complied with when working with or coming in contact with AC pipes and fittings. - Personnel, when working with AC pipes and fittings, shall take all reasonable steps to (b) prevent asbestos fibres from becoming airborne. - (c) When dealing with non-friable asbestos materials, the contractor is advised to follow the instructions given below (as a minimum requirement): - Health and Safety at Work (Asbestos) Regulations 2016 and - (ii) Approved Code of Practice: Management and Removal of Asbestos. - New Zealand Demolition and Asbestos Association (NZDAA) publication, Asbestos New Zealand guidelines for the management and removal of asbestos (3rd Edition) - Interim Guidance for Work Involving Asbestos - Information Sheet 5 Personal Protective Equipment to use when Working with Asbestos7. - (g)(d) These best practice documents are available from the WorkSafe website.
-Cutting of AC pipe in a dry condition using a hand or power saw is not permitted. - (h)(e) Hydro-excavation near AC pipe is not permitted.
+- (a) The approved code of practice for the Management and Removal of Asbestos5 and the Health and Safety at Work (Asbestos) Regulations 2016 shall be complied with when working with or coming in contact with AC pipes and fittings. - (b) Personnel, when working with AC pipes and fittings, shall take all reasonable steps to prevent asbestos fibres from becoming airborne. - (c) When dealing with asbestos materials, the contractor is advised to follow the instructions given below (as a minimum requirement): - (i) Health and Safety at Work (Asbestos) Regulations 2016 and - (ii) Approved Code of Practice: Management and Removal of Asbestos. - (d) Cutting of AC pipe in a dry condition using a hand or power saw is not permitted. - (e) Hydro-excavation near AC pipe is not permitted. - (f) Personnel working with asbestos shall provide the necessary safety instructions to personnel, issue personal protection and equip personnel to safely work with material. - (g) All AC pipe shall be placed in a suitable bag and disposed of at a landfill registered to accept asbestos products.